HarshShah-dev/ERIC/README.md

 ## Features

 - **Thrive Score**: Visual gauge indicating the overall comfort of the home environment and wellbeing of the residents.
-- **Environmental Overview**: Overview of environmental metrics like motion, temperature, and Thrive score displayed using charts.
+- **Environmental Overview**: Overview of environmental metrics like motion, temperature, and Thrive score available for a quick glance.
 - **Thermostat Control**: Adjust the temperature with a simple up/down interface.
 - **Door Camera Feed**: This is real-time live feed of the doorbell camera.
 - **Sidebar Navigation**: Simple and intuitive sidebar for easy navigation across different sections.